 If you use your own car for business purposes, HMRC operates a system of tax-free approved mileage allowances.

-The approved mileage allowance rate for the first 10,000 business miles in the tax year is 45p.
-There is helpful information about this on the website of tax charity the Low Incomes Tax Reform Group.
+The approved mileage allowance rate for the first 10,000 business miles in the tax year, and other helpful information about using your own car for work, is available on the website of tax charity the Low Incomes Tax Reform Group.

 If you believe you are being underpaid, you can ask your employer for information about other workers’ pay.
 But they aren’t obliged to tell you unless you make it clear that you are asking because you suspect the difference is down to what in legal terms is a ‘protected characteristic’ such as sex or race.

 ACAS has put together guidance on asking questions about suspected pay discrimination.

 While your contract can ban you from discussing your pay with others it cannot ban you if the discussion is to work out whether there is pay discrimination going on.